subordinarycode/arpWho/README.md

 # ArpWho
-arp network scanner
+An ARP network scanner

 # Discription
-arpWho is used to run an arp scan on the network and return details of the all the online hosts
+ArpWho is used to run an arp scan on the network and return details of the all the online hosts

 # Returned Details
 * Hostname